TERREMEMBER/znbase/docs/content/v2.2/api/ysql/exprs/window_functions/sql-syntax-semantics.md

 window_fn_1(...) over (w) as a1
 ```

-The parentheses around the window's identifier convey no meaning, Yugabyte recommends that you don't use this form because doing so will make anybody who reads your code wonder if it _does_ convey a meaning.
+The parentheses around the window's identifier convey no meaning, ZNbase recommends that you don't use this form because doing so will make anybody who reads your code wonder if it _does_ convey a meaning.

 ### Third example